Mooro: History

 By the late 1830s, having been largely removed or restricted from the lands on which they had been self-sufficient, and decimated by European diseases and conflict with settlers, the traditional lifestyle had gone into demise.
-A census by Francis Armstrong (1836 C.S.O.
-58:163) counted 28 Mooro.
+A census by Francis Armstrong counted 28 Mooro.
 Within less than twenty years, the community had basically disintegrated, with the remaining people exiled to permanent waterholes on the outskirts of Perth.